Chrismarsh/evernote-latex/README.md

 - Ability to undo texification
 - Images are resized for font 11pt.
 - Images are a bit blury due to the resizing.
+- Evernote web seems to have trouble veritcally-aligning the images properly, but the desktop application does not.